newrelic/newrelic-pcf-nozzle-tile/README.md

 ​
 Import the tile from [releases][f] to Ops Mgr.
 Once imported, install the tile, and follow the steps detailed in the [Pivotal Partner Docs][i].
 ​
+## Import dashboard

+A VMware Tanzu dashboard could be manually imported to New Relic One Dashboards.
+You can follow this steps:
+1. Modify the [dashboard.json](/dashboard/dashboard.json) use your user account id to replace `"dashboard_account_id"=<NRF_NEWRELIC_ACCOUNT_ID>`
+2. Go to [New Relic One Dashboards](https://one.newrelic.com/launcher/dashboards.launcher) and use the `import a dashboard` function on the top right.
+3. Copy and Paste the modified [dashboard.json](/dashboard/dashboard.json) and import the dashboard.

+>**Note:** Only Administrator user can import dashboards.

 ## Support